- Jiddu Krishnamurti (Author)

 Don’t just accept anything without questioning it.

-Connecting the dots: In The Rudest Book Every Summary, we talked about why you should think of your parents as a God.
-We learned why parents are just like normal people.
-They too have their weakness and strengths.
-We must not think that they hold the answers to all the puzzling life-problems.
+Connecting the dots: In The Rudest Book Ever Summary, we talked about why you should not think of your parents as a God.
+We learned why parents are just like ordinary people.
+They, too, have their weaknesses and strengths.
+We must not think that they hold the answers to all the puzzling life problems.

 Knowledge is different than learning

 Well, there is no doubt that both of these words are different.